nexusstar/Front-end-Developer-Interview-Questions/Answers/HTML.md

-# HTML Questions Answers And External Sources
+# HTML Answers And External Sources

 ###<a name='q1'>What's a `doctype` do? </a>